digilou/100-days-of-code-R2/week-4/log.md

 - I "think" my database is all set up.
 The truth will come out when I start setting up users for login.
 - Don't know why I'm still shocked that initial setup (database) took an hour.
 I really just want to code/design stuff.
 - Feels good to be setting up a web app from back to front all by myself!
 Such grand hopes for my personal project (right now).
+- Don't forget to start writing tests/spec tomorrow for home.
+Do it early and often.

 ### Project I worked on